Cake Mania

 Cake Mania is a cooking time management video game developed and published by Sandlot Games in 2006.
 Some ports of Cake Mania have different titles; the Wii version is known as Cake Mania: In the Mix!, and the PlayStation 2 and PlayStation Portable versions are titled Cake Mania: Bakers Challenge.
 Cake Mania received mixed reviews from critics, with some reviewers praising the game's 'addictive' and 'simple' casual gameplay, while others criticized this as being 'repetitive' and 'shallow'.

 Plot

 Jill Evans, who was inspired by her baker grandparents, developed a love for pastry cooking and went to a culinary school.
 When Jill comes back from culinary school, she finds her grandparents' bakery, Evans' Bakery, closed.
-Jill decides to open her own bakery and work her way up the business ladder so she can buy back her grandparents' bakery.
+Jill decides to open her own bakery at her house and work her way up the business ladder so she can buy back her grandparents' bakery.
 She also learns how to deal with some very tricky customers along the way.
+Once successful, she is able to reclaim the bakery's deed and reopen Evans Bakery.

-In Cake Mania: Back to the Bakery, Jill tries to win her grandparents a Hawaiian cruise vacation while renovating the bakery.
+Cake Mania: Back to the Bakery

+Taking place shortly after the events of the first game, Jill tries to win her grandparents a Hawaiian cruise vacation while renovating the bakery.
+She eventually succeeds after winning the Cake Mania Bake-Off contest.

+Sequels

+Cake Mania 2

+Jill is requested help from her friends: Risha, Jack, and later Agent Bundt, to help with their business problems.
+Throughout the game, she must decide whom to help.
+The storyline will change depending on the player's choices, leading to one of the six alternate endings.

+Cake Mania 3

+While preparing for her wedding with her fiancé Jack, a mystical crystal ball called the Time Bender is shattered, transporting Jill, her grandparents, Risha, Agent Bundt, and Tiny to different time periods just as Jack arrives.
+Jill must use her baking skills to save them, repair the Time Bender, and later return all the time-displaced people back to their time periods in order to get back to the present time and prepare for her wedding.
+Once successful, Jill must then finish making her wedding cake so the wedding can finally take place.

+Cake Mania: Main Street

+After her favorite shop closes down due to people now being interesting in a modern shopping mall called Baker's Corner, Jill becomes determined to reopen all the shops on the main street with the help of Jack and their friends Risha and Tiny.
+After all shops are reopened, they learn that Baker's Corner has closed down and is replaced with a mini-golf course.
+Jill is offered to be mayor of Bakersfield, but she needs more time to decide on that.